zhoubowen-sky/shadowsocks-kcptun/script/README.md

-here are shadowsocks and kcptun startup script and some configuration files.
+here are some startup script files and some configuration files.